-Note 13.2 The cover page of all PISA-D PBA instruments used in schools should contain all information necessary to identify the material as being part of the data-collection process for PISA-D, and for checking whether the data collection follows the assessment design, i.e. whether the mapping of the student on the one hand, and test booklets and questionnaires, on the other, have been correctly established.
-The features of the cover page referred to in Standard 13.2 are specified in the PISA-D operations manuals.
+Note 13.1 The cover page of all PISA PBA instruments used in schools should contain all information necessary to identify the material as being part of the data-collection process for PISA, and for checking whether the data collection follows the assessment design, i.e. whether the mapping of the student on the one hand, and test booklets and questionnaires, on the other, have been correctly established The features of the cover page referred to in Standard 13.2 are specified in the PISA operations manuals.

-- Submitted sample materials or agreement that quality was similar to Field Trial versions - Materials submitted to international contractors, as described in note 13.1 above - Field Trial and Main Survey Review Forms
+- Agreement that quality will be similar to Field Trial versions - For new countries/economies, materials submitted to the international contractors, as described in Standard 13.1 above. - Field Trial and Main Survey Review Forms

-15. Response coding
+1.1.14.
+Response coding

-Rationale: To ensure the comparability of the data, the responses from all test participants in all participating countries have to be coded following approved coding designs that are presented to both the Field Trial and the Main Survey.
+40. Rationale: To ensure the comparability of the data, the responses from all test participants in all participating countries have to be coded following approved coding designs that are presented to both the Field Trial and the Main Survey.
 Therefore, all coding procedures have to be standardised, and coders have to complete training sessions to master this task.